Project Title: UAL Staff WellBeing - Phase 1

 Storyboards, blueprint, personas, emotional maps and other visual diagrams

-were used then to analyse and communicate the insights and prototypes were
+were then used to analyse and communicate the insights, to develop prototypes

 Due to the nature of service design the process of the project has been very